 - insurance, taxes, and licenses

 - continuing education in your line of work

 For instance, if you need to buy a computer in order to work, this is a business expense and can be deducted from your taxes.
 To keep things simple, if you earn $10k and buy a computer for $2k, you will only be taxed on the $8k, not the full $10k.

 If you have grit, an idea, savings, and the ability to make it happen, you’re in a good position to start.
 I recommend working on the business as a side project until it begins to make money or gain traction.
 Then, make your own informed decision about what your future may hold.
 If you’re young and starting to think about entrepreneurship, I also recommend reading Capital Gaines and The Millionaire Next Door.
 I’ve taken notes on each of them and published them at those links.

-In the long run, I don’t think that there’s much risk involved.
-Risk is gambling on the lottery, or investing in cryptocurrency, or going to war and not knowing if you’re going to come back – it’s not losing a little bit of time and money.
+In the long run, I don’t believe that there’s as much risk as people warn about.
+Truly high risk activities are gambling on the lottery, investing in cryptocurrency, or going to war and not knowing if you’re going to come back – it’s not losing a little bit of time and money with a tremendous upside.

 In summary, entrepreneurial personal finance advice is basically:

 If you have your own tips, tweet them to me @marktmiller_.
 I’d love to hear.

 Even if you quit your job entirely to start a business, the only downside is paying your monthly living expenses from your savings. ↩︎

 Software-as-a-service businesses trade at 8-12x annual recurring revenue. ↩︎